Complex and Adaptive Dynamical Systems: A Primer: Foundations of Cognitive Systems Theory

-\item \underline{Learning from mistakes}\\ Random action selection will normally result in mistakes and not in success.
-In normal life learning from mistakes is therefore by far more important than learning from positive feedback. \item \underline{Hebbian learning}\\ Hebbian learning denotes a specific instance of a linear synaptic modification procedure in neural networks. \begin{itemize} \item \underline{\it Spiking neurons}\\ For spiking neurons Hebbian learning results in a long-term potentiation (LTP) of the synaptic strength when the presynaptic neuron spikes shortly before the postsynaptic neuron (causality principle).
-The reversed spiking timing results in long-term depression (LTD). \item \underline{\it Neurons with continuous activity}\\ The synaptic strength is increased when both post- and pre-synaptic neurons are active.
-Normally one assumes the synaptic plasticity to be directly proportional to the product of post- and pre-synaptic activity levels. \end{itemize} \end{itemize}

-\underline{\bf Learning within an autonomous cognitive system}\\ Learning within an autonomous cognitive system with self-induced dynamics is, strictly speaking, all unsupervised.
+\item[--] Learning from Mistakes: Random action selection will normally result in mistakes and not in success.
+In normal life learning from mistakes is therefore by far more important than learning from positive feedback. \item[--] Hebbian Learning: Hebbian learning denotes a specific instance of a linear synaptic modification procedure in neural networks. \begin{itemize} \item[--] Spiking Neurons: For spiking neurons Hebbian learning results in a long-term potentiation (LTP) of the synaptic strength when the presynaptic neuron spikes shortly before the postsynaptic neuron (causality principle).
+The reversed spiking timing results in long-term depression (LTD). \item[--] Neurons with Continuous Activity: The synaptic strength is increased when both {postsynaptic and presynaptic} neurons are active.
+Normally one assumes the synaptic plasticity to be directly proportional to the product of {postsynaptic and presynaptic} activity levels. \end{itemize} \end{itemize} \runinhead{Learning Within an Autonomous Cognitive System} Learning within an autonomous cognitive system with self-induced dynamics is, strictly speaking, {} unsupervised.
 Direct synaptic modifications by an external teacher are clearly not admissible.
 But also reinforcement learning is, at its basis, unsupervised, as the system has to select autonomously what it accepts as a reward signal.

-The different forms of learning are however significant when taking the internal subdivision of the cognitive system into various modules into account.
-In this case a diffusive control unit can provide the reward signal for a cognitive information processing module.
-Also internally supervised learning is conceivable.